panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Sometimes you will deal with frustrated users, anyways find the will to communicate politely with everyone.

-Often you have to say "No" to certain requests or reject pull requests.
+Be ready to say "No" to certain requests or reject pull requests.
 Always try to explain politely your decisions and gratify contributor for spending his time.

 The goal is to attract new contributors to your project.
 Some say that popular open source projects are based on a strong community of contributors.